asen/smg/SMG_VS_PROMETHEUS.md

 ### Differences

 * Prometheus is written in Golang, SMG - in Scala (and runs on Java)
-* SMG (created end of 2014 and open sourced in 2016) is actually older than Prometheus.
 * Prometheus has a large community support where SMG can still be considered a single-person project (users and contributors - welcome ;)).